akelly1954/Samples/source/Video/src/plugins/README.md

 The **video_capture thread** (which among other things starts the video capture plugin running), also starts the **profiling thread**, as well as the **test thread** which optionally exercises the **suspend/resume** mechanism.
 By the time the **video_capture thread** starts, the **raw queue thread** (VideoCapture::raw_buffer_queue_handler) has already been started from main().

-What all of these threads do once they are started, is **"wait"** on an object type **Util::condition_data** (Samples/Util/include/condition_data.hpp) which encapsulates an **std::condition_variable** object.
+What all of these threads do once they are started, is **"wait"** (**Util::condition_data::wait_for_ready()** -- see Samples/Util/include/condition_data.hpp).
+This object encapsulates an **std::condition_variable** object.
 You will see comments in the code referring to "kick-starting" threads - this basically means that the condition variable in each of the condition_data objects is going to be "satisfied" using either condition_data::flush() or condition_data::send_ready(), which allows the thread to begin operations.
 That is the mechanism used to synchronize the start of operations of each of the threads discussed here.

 #### Drawbacks to this approach

+The potential problem with using condition variables to synchronize between threads is that unless the state of each thread is meticulously managed, the thread can very easily hang.
+This is because not much in the thread execution (or coming from other threads) can interrupt the "wait_for_ready()" call which keeps the thread in question from continuing.

+This means that the mechanism used to terminate this thread because of say, errors in other threads or any other reason, uses a **boolean** flag specific to each thread using this mechanism (typically you'll see **static bool s_terminated;** definition as a member of a class definition).

+Before using the **condition_data** variable (wait_for_ready()), the code must be locked, the termination boolean checked, and only if it is not set to **true**, can the thread call the wait_for_ready() method be made.
+(See also the **set_terminated()** method in each of these threads to complete the picture).